RasaHQ/rasa/docs/nlu/evaluation.rst

 How is your model performing?
 Do you have enough data?
 Are your intents and entities well-designed?

-Rasa NLU has an ``evaluate`` mode which helps you answer these questions.
+Rasa NLU has an ``test`` mode which helps you answer these questions.
 A standard technique in machine learning is to keep some data separate as a *test set*.
 If you've done this, you can see how well your model predicts the test cases using this command:

 .. code-block:: bash

-    python -m rasa_nlu.evaluate \
+    python -m rasa.nlu.test \
         --data data/examples/rasa/demo-rasa.json \
         --model projects/default/model_20180323-145833